IDA-HumanCapital/fife/docs/user_guide.md

 - IDA development team: humancapital@ida.org
 - IDA Principal Investigator: Dr. Julie Lockwood, jlockwood@ida.org, 703-578-2858

+### Contributing

+To contribute to FIFE please contact us at humancapital@ida.org and/or open a pull request at https://github.com/IDA-HumanCapital/fife.

 ### Alternative Installation

 If firewall, air gap, or other issues prevent you from installing FIFE, please contact us at humancapital@ida.org.
 We know your pain.
 We offer in-person assistance in the Washington, D.C. metropolitan area.
 If you are unable to install Python, we can send you an executable version of FIFE.